Ars dictaminis

-Ars dictaminis (or ars dictandi) refers to the art of letter-writing.
-The art of letter-writing often intersects with the art of rhetoric.
+Ars dictaminis (or ars dictandi) is the art of letter-writing, which often intersects with the art of rhetoric.

-History of Letter-Writing
+History of letter-writing

-Greco-Roman Theory
+Greco-Roman theory

 Early examples of letter-writing theory can be found in C. Julius Victor's Ars rhetorica and Cassiodorus Senator's Variae epistolae.
 Other examples can be found in the Pseudo-Demetrius' Typoi epistolikoi, Pseudo-Libanius' Epistolimaioi kharacteres, Demetrius' Peri hermeneias, Philostratus of Lemnos' treatise, and Gregory of Nazianus' Epistle 51.

 Latin Middle Ages

 During the Latin medieval period, the standing assumption was that these writings would be composed in Latin, and according to well worked-out models.
 This made the arts of composition a subfield of rhetoric.

 Medieval letter writing developed for ecclesiastical, government, and business purposes.